angular/components/guides/typography.md

 typography level.
 The `.mat-h5` style uses the `body-2` level with the font-size scaled down by `0.83`.
 The `.mat-h6` style uses the `body-2` level with the font-size scaled down by `0.67`.

-The `button` and `input` typography levels do not map to CSS classes.
+The `button` typography level does not map to a CSS class.

 The following example demonstrates usage of the typography styles emitted by the `typography-hierarchy` mixin.